 CFFEX

 In-the-money options will be exercised automatically and out-of-the-money options will be given up automatically.
 Forced exercise is not allowed for out-of-the-money options.
-After options are exercised, positions will be closed out immediately (because the option exercise date is the same with the corresponding underlying future’s delivery date).
+After options are exercised, positions will be closed out immediately (because the option exercise date is the same as the corresponding underlying future’s delivery date).

 SHFE